You're going to want a way to display your memories after traveling somewhere right?

-Did you know that if you volunteer abroad with ILP, you get vacation time that you can use to visit other nearby countries and increase your country count?
-For example: if you volunteer in Europe, you could go to 11 different countries during your semester (or more if you please).
+Volunteers with ILP get vacation time which means seeing a lot of new places.
+If you volunteer in Europe, you could go to 11 different countries during your semester (or more if you please).
 Pretty sweet deal, right?

 If you're planning all these extra trips, you're going to need a little more money.
 Check out our total guide to Traveling On A Budget for more tips.

 There are many ways to track where you've been around the world and there are new things coming out everyday.
 These are my personal favorite ways that I have been able to track my travels:

 - Postcard Book

 - Bullet Journal

 - Picture Book

 You can't go wrong with the classic map decor right?

 You've probably seen these all over Pinterest because they're really cool and really popular.
 The idea is that whenever you visit a country, you scratch that part of the map off to reveal a colorful country underneath.

 They are great because you can frame them and hang them up in your apartment or house and everyone will easily be able to tell where you have been!